August 30

 Ernest Shackleton finally reached Elephant Island aboard the Chilean tug Yelcho, plucking his twenty-two stranded crew members from the ice after four failed attempts.
 This daring rescue ended the harrowing Endurance expedition without a single loss of life, proving that Shackleton’s leadership could overcome the most brutal conditions in Antarctic exploration.

-Vietnamese political prisoners at the Thái Nguyên penitentiary mutinied against their French colonial guards in 1917,…
+Vietnamese political prisoners and their guards at the Thai Nguyen penitentiary mutinied against French colonial auth…

 Lenin Shot: The Attempt That Saved the Bolshevik Regime